-Cognitive Behavioural Therapy (CBT) is a talking therapy based on the relationships between our cognitions (this can be negative thoughts or distressing images that we experience or unhelpful beliefs or assumptions that we have developed), the way we behave or respond to situations or others, and how we feel both emotionally and physically.
+Cognitive Behavioural Therapy (CBT) is a talking therapy focused on the relationships between our cognitions (this can be negative thoughts or distressing images that we experience or unhelpful beliefs or assumptions that we have developed), the way we behave or respond to situations or others, and how we feel both emotionally and physically.
 When we don’t feel our best we can fall into unhelpful patterns of thinking and responding that make us feel worse.
 CBT provides a way to identify and understand unhelpful patterns that have established themselves and explore alternative ways of thinking and responding to challenges which can improve the way that we feel.
 Whilst CBT does take into account past experiences that may influence how we currently make sense of situations, primarily it is focused on the here and now maintenance of difficulties, providing practical ways to improve our psychological state.

 CBT has an established evidence base for helping a wide variety of problems.
 The National Institute for Health and Care Excellence (NICE) recommends CBT as the treatment of choice for clinical depression, post-traumatic stress disorder (PTSD), obsessive-compulsive-disorder (OCD) and other anxiety disorders including panic, social anxiety and generalised anxiety disorder.